 Testing continues for the moisture control grids installed in March as part of the Plant Sciences 827 class, showing initial results of water conservation and increased plant health.

 Three plots of land were used to test new water-saving technologies, one as a control, one testing the grids and one testing a water-retaining polymer, according to Ilana Korchek, a horticulture major and the student team leader of the project.
 All three plots are connected to sensors that measure water levels and stop watering when the ground is saturated.
+As a result of monitoring and measuring the water, it can be used to its full potential and create a more efficient process.
+California Lab Services is an environmental testing lab for stormwater, wastewater testing, plus soils analysis and metals, and their research and findings can inform a business of how to manage their water consumption and how to maximize its effect on the agricultural industry.

 “Basically, we’re testing the water.
 It’s a water management test,” Korchek said.
 “The sprinklers are connected to the moisture sensor device that’s in the ground.
 If the sensor says that there’s enough water, it’s going to stop the sprinkler from over-watering.”